 Risk Management & Safety offers a comprehensive training program to promote the safety and well-being of all UNLV employees.
 Courses are available both in-person or at any time online.
-See <a href="https://example.com/heres/here
+See here for more training.

 Research Integrity

 The mission of the Office of Research Integrity (ORI) is to create and support an environment that promotes the ethical and responsible conduct of research while assisting researchers to comply with federal, state, NSHE, and local regulations with regard to research.